 Next, you’ll visit the Antarctic Peninsula and South Shetlands.
 No matter your actual route, they offer enough dazzling landscapes and wondrous wildlife to fill your Insta feed for a lifetime.
 Not to mention ancient whaling stations, historical “heritage huts,” and international research bases.
 You’ll visit islands overrun with colonies of gentoo, Adélie, or chinstrap penguins and scattered with hulking seals and sea lions.
 Or bays where you can catch humpbacks performing their primordial ocean rituals.
 Or an eerie one time whaling island called Deception, which is an active volcano that erupted as recently as 1970.
 Hop aboard daily Zodiac excursions led by naturalist experts to cruise these waters and explore these shores.
 After you depart, it may take months before you can wipe the smile from your face.

-Choose Your Cruise: Silversea’s 240-guest Silver Cloud offers a 10-night trip that spotlights penguins; travelers observe species like the Gentoo, Chinstrap, and Adelie penguins.
+Choose your cruise: Itineraries vary.
+A 10-night trip spotlights penguins; travelers observe species like the Gentoo, Chinstrap and Adelie penguins.
 The 18-night trip adds South Georgia stops to the itinerary and spotlights seven species, including the Rock Hopper, Gentoo, Macaroni, King Penguin and Magellanic.
-The longer voyage also visits the Falkland Islands, known for the black browed albatross and Rockhopper penguins jumping off the cliff into the water.
+The longer voyage also visits the Falkland Islands, known for the black-browed albatross and Rockhopper penguins jumping off the cliff into the water.

-This overseas territory of the UK in the South Atlantic Ocean, once a renowned whaling station, offers even more.
-Located halfway between the southeast coast of Argentina and the Antarctic continent, South Georgia shelters eye-popping numbers of breeding penguins and seals.
-Take the 450,000 pairs of king penguins, which strut and preen as if to show off their distinctive yellow and orange head colorings.
-The colony on South Georgia boasts the largest nursery of baby kings on the planet.
-Or the 1.1 million pairs of macaroni penguins, the largest population in the world, with their look-at-me yellow forehead crests.
-Not to mention thriving colonies of gentoo and chinstrap penguins, the latter so endearing with their distinctive chin markings resembling perpetual smiles.
+This overseas territory of the U.K. in the South Atlantic Ocean, once a renowned whaling station, offers even more.
+Halfway between the southeast coast of Argentina and the Antarctic continent, South Georgia shelters eye-popping numbers of breeding penguins and seals.
+Take the 450,000 pairs of King penguins, which strut and preen as if to show off their distinctive yellow and orange head colorings.
+The colony on South Georgia boasts the largest nursery of baby Kings on the planet.
+Or the 1.1 million pairs of Macaroni Penguins, the largest population in the world, with their look-at-me yellow forehead crests.
+Not to mention thriving colonies of Gentoo and Chinstrap penguins, the latter so endearing with their distinctive chin markings resembling perpetual smiles.

-What You’ll See: The great majority of voyages to Antarctica require ships to navigate through the Drake Passage from Argentina’s Ushuaia to the last continent.
-For some travelers, that requires a traverse through oft-rough seas.
-Even if the Drake Passage is mirror-calm, the route also adds four days onto any Antarctica cruise and if time for getaways is limited, there’s a solution.
+What you’ll see: Most voyages to Antarctica require ships to navigate through the Drake Passage from Argentina’s Ushuaia to the last continent.
+For those travelers, this requires a traverse through oft-rough seas.
+Even if the Drake Passage is mirror-calm, the route also adds four days onto any Antarctica cruise, and if time for getaways is limited, there’s a solution.

-Antarctica Bridge is a totally new itinerary, with voyages to February 2023 that eliminates the Drake Passage experience.
+Antarctica Bridge is a newer itinerary for Silversea, offered on its new Silver Endeavour that eliminates the Drake Passage experience.
 This fast track to Antarctica begins in Punta Arenas, Chile, with a flight to King George Island, the largest of the South Shetland Islands, bypassing the sea crossing in business class comfort in just an hour and a half.
 By saving those four days at sea, they can spend them exploring Antarctica instead.

 The arrival on an Antarctic Airways specially adapted plane can be spectacular as the frozen continent comes into view.
 After landing on a gravel runway, you deplane fully dressed in parka and rubber boots and ready for your Antarctic adventure.
 And just think: You’ll be part of only a few thousand people in the world who fly to Antarctica each year.
 Talk about bragging rights!